 Adrienne Olejnik, Vice President

 Adrienne began work at Kansas Action for Children in September 2018.
 She has also worked in gaming, finance, and libraries.
 Adrienne has been actively involved in local and state community work through service as a city council member, community foundation chair, leadership program graduate, and board positions.

 She is a 2005 graduate of Washburn University in Topeka, where she studied finance and management.
 Adrienne lives in Rossville with her husband and two daughters.

-Mitch served as the legislative director for the Kansas House majority leader during the 2017 and 2018 legislative sessions, and was the field director for U.S. Rep. Roger Marshall, M.D.
-(KS-01) during his 2016 campaign.
+Mitch served as the legislative director for the Kansas House majority leader during the 2017 and 2018 legislative sessions and was field director for U.S. Rep. Roger Marshall (KS-01) during his 2016 campaign.
 He also worked on the 2014 campaign of former U.S. Rep. Kevin Yoder, and was an intern at Sen. Jerry Moran’s Washington, D.C., office.

 Mitch attended the University of Kansas, where he majored in Economics and Political Science.
 A fifth-generation Kansan, Mitch grew up on his family farm outside of Burdett.

 John joined Kansas Action for Children in September 2017.
 He spent the previous 10 years working at the intersection of design, public health, and policymaking.
 John helped build the Alliance for a Healthier Generation into the nation’s leading nonprofit organization focused on children’s health.

 As a Kansas State Representative, John worked to redefine the culture of the Legislature to make it more open and collaborative.
 He is a 2006 graduate of the University of Kansas, where he studied visual communication.
 The best parts of his day are when he’s spending time with his wife, Jami, and their two sons, Parker and Henry.